 Where Do I Start?

-Once you have investigated the program and are sure you are able to meet all of the requirements, the first step is to file an application with a filing fee of $150 which will be valid for two years.
-When you are ready to take the certification exam, you must pay the $275 certification fee which entitles you to one scheduled seating of the exam.
+Once you have investigated the program and are sure you are able to meet all of the requirements, the first step is to file an application with a filing fee of $150.
+Your application will be valid for two years.
+When you are ready to take the certification exam, you must pay the $75 certification fee which entitles you to one seating of the exam.

 Certification is valid for four years and recertification is based on the successful completion of the written exam or the documentation of 30 hours of accredited, biofeedback-relevant continuing education.